hydroframe/hydroframe-frontend/README.md

         basePath: 'https://verde.princeton.edu/pun/<sys|dev>/<dir>'
   ```

-  For example, if you have the Flask application repo cloned in your development sandbox, the above code should look like:
+  For example, if you have the Flask application repo cloned in your development sandbox, the above code would look like:

     ```bash
     basePath: '/pun/dev/pfclm-flask',